huynhmichelle/Documentation/docs/checkstyle.md

 >> **Note**: If the project navigation bar is hidden, try clicking on \[1: Project\] on the left side.<br>
 ![Checkstyle](https://github.com/seungho0106/Documentation/blob/gh-pages/assets/images/checkstyle/checkstyle09.png?raw=true "Checkstyle")

 4. **Open** the CheckStyleTest.java file by double-clicking on the file name.
 Once you select the file to test, **run** the tests by clicking on \[CheckStyle\] at the bottom, then the green play button.
-CheckStyle will now begin to analyze the selected file.<br>
+CheckStyle will now begin to analyze the selected file.
 ![Checkstyle](https://github.com/seungho0106/Documentation/blob/gh-pages/assets/images/checkstyle/checkstyle10.png?raw=true "Checkstyle"){: style="width: 50%" }

 5. After analysis is complete, CheckStyle will inform you of all the violated standard checks.
 For CheckStyleTest.java, there should be a few standard check errors including 'LocalVariableName' and 'MagicNumber'.